Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Coverage varies significantly:

-- Medical necessity: Sleep apnea, functional problems may be covered
+- Medical necessity: Sleep apnea, functional problems may qualify

 - Cosmetic classification: Typically not covered